Call for Young Journalists is now open

 About the Young Journalists (YJ) Initiative

 In 2010, the YJ Initiative was launched at the 14th IACC in Bangkok.
 Eight young journalists from South East Asia had the opportunity to get involved with the anti-corruption community and communicate to others the outcomes of the conference.
-The project was successful and since then the IACC continue in engaging more young journalists for the conference and established a network.
+The project was successful and since then the IACC has continued to engage increasingly more young journalists at the conference and has created a network of dedicated journalists.

-The IACC aims to maintain a vibrant community that shares concerns, developments, and solutions surrounding the corruption problem, and welcomes young journalists to join us in Copenhagen this October to report on the outcomes of sessions and workshops at the conference, and to generate awareness around anti-corruption issues through various channels including the IACC blog, Facebook, Twitter, and Vimeo.
+The IACC aims to maintain a vibrant community that shares challenges, developments, and innovative solutions regarding corruption and invites young journalists to join us in Seoul this year to report on the outcomes of sessions and workshops at the conference and to generate awareness around anti-corruption issues through various channels including the IACC blog, Facebook, Twitter, and Vimeo.

 Who can apply?